“Should I use Cursor or Claude Code?”

 What About Copilot?

 GitHub Copilot is still good for basic autocomplete, but Cursor’s completions are better (they understand your full project, not just the current file).
 If you’re choosing between Copilot and Cursor, pick Cursor.
-If you already have Cursor, you don’t need Copilot.
+If you already have Cursor, Copilot is largely redundant — though some people prefer Copilot’s lighter footprint and simpler integration, especially if they don’t need Cursor’s heavier project-indexing features.

 What About Codex?